Take Your Bike on Transit

 All the public transportation options in the Bay Area are bike friendly.
 Caltrain, VTA buses, VTA Light Rail, BART, and even Stanford Marguerite shuttles accommodate bicycles with bike racks to mount bikes.
 Refer to specific sites for rules and regulations as there are restrictions on some modes of travel: Caltrain (800.660.4287), VTA (408.321.2300), and BART.
 In addition, a great reference for all transportation-related services is located at http://transit.511.org.

 - Caltrain operates two types of train cars that accommodate bikes.
 Gallery (enter through one door) and Bombardier (enter through two doors).
 The gallery train set can accomodate 80 bikes (40 in each of two bike cars), while the Bombardier train set can handle 48 bikes (24 in each of two bike cars).
 The gallery and Bombardier sets aren't always used on the same train numbers.
 Look for the yellow sticker on the northern-most train car.
 Because of high demand, there may be insufficient bike space at commute hours, especially on southbound AM and northbound PM express trains.
 This is especially true during on Bike to Work Day in May, so plan accordingly.
-For more information on bikes on the Caltrain, check out the Caltrain Frequently Asked Questions (FAQ) section.

 - Folding bikes are allowed on BART and Caltrain (see each agency's website for folding bike policies).
-Read about our current folding bicycle promotion.

 - All Santa Clara County (VTA) buses can carry 2 bikes on front-mounted racks and 2 more inside the bus at driver's discretion.